panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 * `"add"` inserts a new movie into the list
 * `"remove"` removes a movie by index from the list

-The functionality of the component hasn't changed.
+[Try the demo](https://codesandbox.io/s/react-usestate-complex-state-usereducer-gpw87) and notice that component functionality hasn't changed.
 But this version of `<FavoriteMovies>` is easier to understand because the state management's been extraced into the reducer.

 ### 4.4 State vs reference